-This butter garlic sauteed spinach is one of the best Keto Spinach Recipe.
-This is super easy, healthy and will help you lose some extra weight also.
+This butter garlic sauteed spinach is one of the best Keto Spinach Recipes.
+This is super easy, healthy, and will help you lose some extra weight also.
 This is a low carb spinach recipe (with a nice garlic flavor) that is perfect for a keto diet.
 If you are looking for sauteed spinach recipes or keto spinach recipe then you are at the right place.
 Enjoy this quick and easy keto sauteed spinach recipe for your keto diet.

 Keto Buttery Garlic Sauteed Spinach

-Spinach leaves are zero in carb and high in fiber.
-I love this spinach or palak in any form or any course.
+Spinach leaves are zero in carb (low-carb) and high in fiber.
+I love all kinds of spinach recipes.
 I do try to incorporate this super healthy leafy vegetable in my diet in every possible way.

 And as we all know spinach is one of the best vegetables for the keto diet.
 You can guess the main ingredients from the name of the dish.
 This is a 3 ingredient recipe where the main ingredient is spinach and the other two are loads of garlic and butter for that fat factor.

 It has all nutrition from spinach greens and garlic and at the same time, it has fat from butter which is recommended for keto.
 In case you are not following the keto diet, you may replace butter with a low fat substitute like olive oil for your low carb low fat sauteed spinach.

 This keto sauteed spinach is so yummy and it didn’t take me more than 8 – 10 minutes for whole preparation.
 So if you are feeling lazy but still have to follow the diet this is the best recipe.
 At the same time, this is a vegan and gluten-free recipe.

 Tips for perfect sauteed spinach